H.R.505 - Border Security Technology Accountability Act of 2017115th Congress (2017-2018) |

 Border Security Technology Accountability Act of 2017

-The Under Secretary for Management and the Commissioner of U.S. Customs and Border Protection is required to ensure that border security technology acquisition program managers adhere to relevant internal control standards identified by the Government Accountability Office.
-The Commissioner shall provide information to assist the Under Secretary in monitoring proper program management of such acquisition programs.
+DHS must ensure that border security technology acquisition program managers adhere to relevant internal control standards identified by the Government Accountability Office.